 Our indefinite-lived intangible assets are tested for impairment on an annual basis, or more frequently if impairment indicators exist.
-To determine if an indefinite-lived intangible asset is impaired, we assess qualitative factors to determine whether the existence of events and circumstances indicate that it is more likely than not that the indefinite-lived intangible asset's carrying value exceeds its fair value.
-If, after assessing the totality of events and circumstances, we conclude that it is not more likely than not that the indefinite-lived intangible asset's carrying value exceeds its fair value.
+To determine if an indefinite-lived intangible asset is impaired, we assess qualitative factors to determine whether the existence of events and circumstances indicates that it is more-likely-than-not that the indefinite-lived intangible asset's carrying value exceeds its fair value.
 If, after assessing the totality of events and circumstances, we conclude that it is not more likely than not that the indefinite-lived intangible asset's carrying value exceeds its fair value, no impairment exists and no further testing is performed.
 If we conclude otherwise, we would perform a quantitative analysis by comparing its estimated fair value to its carrying value.
 If the carrying value exceeds its estimated fair value, an impairment would be recorded for the amount by which the carrying value exceeds its estimated fair value.

-Intangible assets were not impaired in 2012.
+Intangible assets were not materially impaired in 2013.